oroinc/documentation/user_guide/ui_components.rst

 .. note::

-    The list of fields displayed in the grid depends on the *"Show on Grid"* settings defined fields of the entity.
+    The list of fields displayed in the grid depends on the *"Show on Grid"* settings defined for fields of the entity.

     Please see the *Entity Management* guide for more details.